 Apart from networks mediated by mechanistic interactions, many networks in the literature are essentially two-dimensional projection of high-dimensional data.
 As big data across disciplines are often signified by the combinatorial explosion of high dimensional features, it is not surprising that network algorithms developed in one discipline can readily be applied in biology, for instance, the idea of “guilt by association” is widely used in genomics for inferring functions of a protein or a non-coding element based on the function of its neighbors in a network, the same idea is also widely used in social media like Facebook to suggest friends.
 Perhaps the best example is probably the PageRank algorithm.
 Idea originated from Katz centrality in social network analysis [34], PageRank algorithm was first used by Google to rank documents based on linkages in a self-consistent way.
 The algorithm was then adopted in food webs to determine extinction [35] and later in an algorithm called NetRank that rank prognostic relevance for patients with cancers [36].
 More interestingly, the idea of PageRank was able to solve the global network alignment problem, which was applied in biological context in order to detect functional orthology across species [37].

+[[fit in Chou’s paper somewhere] ], MG fit alignment there...or Chou’s there

+network is a compact representation of matices, thsquare at’s why netork is so popular, and

+matrix , discretize,

 Networks across disciplines, despite of different origins, actually present very similar challenges.
 For instance, being noisy and incomplete makes procedures like link prediction and denoising necessary.
 Difficulties lie at the proper learning of network organization.
 Generative models of networks, say stochastic block models [38], are very popular computational social science.
 Nevertheless, such models are not widely used in biological context yet, presumably because of the lack of gold standard for validation.
 Another trend of network analysis is the notion of multiplex networks where multiple layers of networks form an interconnected structure.
-The idea is originated in social network analysis because an individual may participate in Facebook, Linkedln and Twitter.
-The same is true in biological context because of the existence of multiple relational connections (co-expression, genetic interactions etc.) between components in networks.
+The idea is originated in social network analysis because an individual may participate in Facebook, Linkedln and Twitter. [[a postmodern world]] The same is true in biological context because of the existence of multiple relational connections (co-expression, genetic interactions etc.) between components in networks.
 The multi-layers notion has recently been used to integrate co-association across different species in order to detect conserved and specific functional modules [39].
 A similar generalization in network analysis is the so-called temporal networks, which consider the slices of networks taking place at different time points together as a single mathematical structure [40].
 Again, the current application focuses on online social networks because genome-wide data in biological systems are still not dynamics enough.
 However, as the number of time points increases, say in RNA-Seq experiments, algorithms developed in social contexts can be easily applied to mine the resultant co-expression networks.

 Conclusion